-Easy Paleo Cold Tofu Substitute recipe is soy free and Keto friendly made with cashew flour, inspired by Japanese Goma tofu.
-Healthy low carb tofu has never tasted so creamy delicious.
-4 ingredients and tastes better than chickpea tofu!
+Paleo Cold Tofu Substitute recipe made with cashew tastes creamy and nutty delicious!
+This soy free and Keto friendly cashew tofu made with cashew flour is inspired by Japanese Goma tofu.
+If you think tofu tastes plain and boring, this recipe will change your mind!
+4 ingredients and tastes better than regular tofu!
 Serve with my Paleo Thai ‘Peanut’ Sauce, chopped tomatoes, cilantro, and scallions for a quick and healthy Paleo Tofu Salad in no time!

 Paleo Cold Tofu Substitute Recipe